MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 // IMPORTANT: Remove this variable if after first run.
 It will improve startup performance. var setupCosmosDb = builder.Configuration.GetValue<string>("SetupCosmosDb");

-// If the following is set, then create the identity database and required containers.
+// If the following is set it will create the Cosmos database
+// and required containers.
-// You can omit the following, or simplify it as needed. if (bool.TryParse(setupCosmosDb, out var setup) && setup) {
+if (bool.TryParse(setupCosmosDb, out var setup) && setup) {
-    var utils = new ContainerUtilities(connectionString, cosmosIdentityDbName);
+    var builder1 = new DbContextOptionsBuilder();
-    utils.CreateDatabaseAsync(cosmosIdentityDbName).Wait();
-    utils.CreateRequiredContainers().Wait();
+    builder1.UseCosmos(connectionString, cosmosCmsDbName);

+    using (var dbContext = new CosmosDbContext(builder1.Options))
+    {
+        dbContext.Database.EnsureCreated();
+    }
 }

 //